-The Urban Mission pathway and the parallel Postgraduate Diploma or Certificate resources creative, transformative and innovative thinking and practice in Urban missions and ministry, and supports continuing professional development.
+The Urban Mission pathway resources creative, transformative and innovative thinking and practice in urban missions and ministry, and supports continuing professional development.
 It offers the opportunity to explore approaches to urban mission and ministry and provides a foundation in reading the multiple facets of the city, including its culture, nature, and needs.
 It engages with different approaches to ministry in urban environments helping to deepen understanding and sharpen practice.

-This course is delivered in both Glasgow and Manchester with full-time and flexible part-time routes making study accessible for everyone – wherever you are in the world!
+Several units on this pathway are delivered in collaboration with our partners at the Seedbeds School for Urban Leadership.
+Full-time and flexible part-time routes make study accessible for everyone – wherever you are in the world!

 Nazarene Theological College is an approved partner of The University of Manchester, delivering programmes developed by Nazarene Theological College, approved by and leading to an award of the University of Manchester.